About the Section for Animal Welfare, Epidemiology and Population Medicine

 Research and Methodology Training (Cross-Disciplinary)

-Section Members (Leader at the top, others alphabetical)
+Section members (head/chair at the top, others alphabetically)